 Recently, I watched a charming Dianna Agron (Glee) interview on Jimmy Kimmel Live.
-She was refreshingly poised and humble, especially when she told her tale of hanging out with Beyonce and Gwyneth Paltrow in the bathroom.
+She was refreshingly poised and humble, especially when she recounted her memory of hanging out with Beyonce and Gwyneth Paltrow in the bathroom.
 Apparently all the Glee girls, Gwyneth, and Beyonce were in the bathroom together to fix someone’s dress when suddenly someone popped out a box of mints.
 Dianna noticed how Beyonce took a mint just like a regular person, and Dianna felt like Beyonce was one of them.
-You can check out the beginning of the interview here:
+You can check out the beginning of the interview here.

 Her story brought up a good point.
 We all have something in common- we’re all normal people.
 Part of that is we all have to take the SAT/ACT and a whole other slew of standardized tests.
 The bright side is that famous people have to take the SAT too.
 While taking the test is annoying at first, who knows what it could lead to next?
 Check out these famous people’s SAT scores.
 Please note that these people took the test when it was out of 1600.

 If you’re wondering where I got these scores, just search the Internet and you’ll see these scores everywhere.
 Are they true?
 I don’t know.
 But the point is that all of these famous and influential people took the SAT and went to college just like you.
 Their scores did not determine their whole lives, but a good score sure helped them along the way.
 Even the celebrities with a low SAT score became famous and successful.
 This goes to show that if you get a low score, don’t stress about it because it will all work out in the end.